MyNimrod/alx-higher_level_programming/0x10-python-network_0/README.md

 You have to use curl
 Please test your script in the sandbox provided, using the web server running on port 5000

+### 101-post_json.sh

+Write a Bash script that sends a JSON POST request to a URL passed as the first argument, and displays the body of the response.

+Your script must send a POST request with the contents of a file, passed with the filename as the second argument of the script, in the body of the request
+You have to use curl
+Please test your scripts in the sandbox provided, using the web server running on port 5000